ehu23/detect-me/README.md

 3. Make the eye more interactive (via more database logging)
 4. Maybe do something about that CPU intensity
 5. Change image input background
+6. Tilt is currently turned off, need to fix/change.